Holiday Food Poisoning Claims

 Solicitors will strive to source as much evidence as possible and will confirm the ways in which you can work together in order to achieve the maximum compensation awards possible.

 How much compensation can I claim for food poisoning?

 The amount of compensation that is paid to you will depend on how severe the symptoms of your food poising are and the longevity of your poor health.
-In order to secure the highest possible awards, our solicitors will gather as much medical evidence as possible, alongside witness statements and records held by your holiday company to allow us to demonstrate liability and proof of suffering.
+In order to secure the highest possible awards, your solicitors will gather as much medical evidence as possible, alongside witness statements and records held by your holiday company to allow them to demonstrate liability and proof of suffering.

-We offer clients a free initial consultation which allows us to assess the individual circumstances of your case and answer any questions that you might have.
-After we have analysed the details of your case, we will provide you with an experienced assessment of the validity of your case, along with an estimate of the likely amount of compensation that you could be awarded.
+Solicitors will offer clients a free initial consultation which allows them to assess the individual circumstances of your case and answer any questions that you might have.
+After they have analysed the details of your case, they will provide you with an experienced assessment of the validity of your case, along with an estimate of the likely amount of compensation that you could be awarded.